Disclaimer: I do NOT own Hakuouki or anything related to it.

 Speaking of her father's involvement, she had been thinking much about the Furies lately.
 The topic never completely escaped her mind, of course, but since her encounter with Sanan a few weeks ago, it had occupied her thoughts more often.

 No, that wasn't necessarily true.
-Her father, the Furies and the Water of Life were crucial concerns of hers, but at the center of her mind was Sanan.
-The rumors about a ghost roaming their headquarters had faded and she hadn't seen him or heard anything about him since then.
+Her father, the Furies, and the Water of Life were crucial concerns of hers, but at the center of her mind was Sanan.
+The rumors about a ghost roaming their headquarters were fading and she hadn't seen him or heard anything about him since then.
 She knew his inner conflict had eased thanks to her, but still she worried about him.
 His burden was perhaps the hardest out of all the Shinsengumi men.
 As he said, most of the other Furies transformed before he modified the serum and even then he'd come close to killing her.

 "You okay, Chizuru?"
 Harada asked.
 She'd been so lost in her thoughts that she failed to notice her own body language and facial expressions which caught the attention of her friends.
 Heisuke and Shinpachi were giving her concerned looks while Harada had walked over to her and rested his hand atop her head.